‘A Practical Guide to Cyber Fraud Litigation’ by Matthew McGhee

 ABOUT THE AUTHOR

-Matthew is a barrister with a broad commercial practice.
-Clients instruct him to advise or act in national and international litigation and arbitrations, with recent cases having had a particular focus on disputes concerning civil fraud, company law and insolvency, and shipping and commodities, in addition to a wide range of other commercial disputes.
+Matthew is a barrister at Twenty Essex with a broad commercial practice.
+Clients instruct him to advise or act in national and international litigation and arbitrations, with recent cases having had a particular focus on disputes concerning civil fraud, company law and insolvency, and shipping and commodities.

 Matthew has first-hand experience of cyber fraud litigation in its various guises.
-He has recently acted in CMOC v Persons Unknown and others EWHC 2230 (Comm), an action to trace and recover money stolen from an international trader by cyber fraudsters and notable as being the first-known occasion that a worldwide freezing injunction has been granted against ‘persons unknown’.
+Notably, he acted in CMOC v Persons Unknown and others EWHC 2230 (Comm), an action to trace and recover money stolen from an international trader by cyber fraudsters and notable as being the first-known occasion that a worldwide freezing injunction has been granted against ‘persons unknown’.